mraiser/flow/README.md

     individual flow executions are single-threaded by default.
-The Flow interpreter uses an event-loop style algorithm to evaluate the dataflow graph (detailed in the next section) and does not spawn multiple threads for parallel nodes---instead, it processes nodes whose inputs are ready in sequence.
+The Flow interpreter uses an event-loop style algorithm to evaluate the dataflow graph (detailed in the next section) and does not spawn multiple threads for parallel nodes\-\--instead, it processes nodes whose inputs are ready in sequence.
 However, because *ndata* data structures are thread-safe, it is possible to run multiple Flow **commands (functions)** concurrently in different threads or tasks.
-    For example, two separate *Command::execute* calls can happen on different threads---the underlying data passing (using *DataObject*) is protected by atomic reference counts and locks, so data races will not occur.
+    For example, two separate *Command::execute* calls can happen on different threads\-\--the underlying data passing (using
+    *DataObject*) is protected by atomic reference counts and locks, so data races will not occur.
 In short, Flowlang itself doesn\'t automatically parallelize a single flow, but it *allows multi-threaded use*.
 The thread safety is achieved without heavy use of *Mutex* thanks to the internal design of *ndata*: references to data are coordinated by a custom thread-safe reference counter (*SharedMutex* in *ndata*) so that cloning a *DataObject* just bumps a count and different threads can read/write through it safely.
-This simplifies concurrent scenarios---manual copying or guarding of flow inputs/outputs to share them is not needed.
+This simplifies concurrent scenarios\-\--manual copying or guarding of flow inputs/outputs to share them is not needed.
 The Flowlang interpreter loop also uses only safe Rust (no *unsafe* for concurrency), leaning on the atomic refcounts for synchronization.
     There is no explicit use of Rust *async/await* in Flowlang; flows are generally run to completion synchronously via *Command::execute*.
 If asynchronous behavior is needed (e.g., waiting on I/O), implement that inside a node (for instance, a Rust node can use *tokio* internally, or a JavaScript node can *await* a promise in the embedded engine).

 -   **FFI and Language Embedding:** Under the hood, Flowlang leverages **Rust\'s FFI capabilities** to integrate other language runtimes: